 - Companion Fare codes expire one year after they are issued, and must be booked by the expiration date (though travel can occur any time in the future)

 - Although travel must be booked in coach, you can use Gold guest upgrades to upgrade your flights to first class.
-Or depending on if you have elite status with Alaska Airlines, both passengers are upgrade eligible
+If you have Alaska Airlines elite status, both passengers are upgrade eligible.

 For a full rundown of the rules and restrictions, check out the Alaska Airlines FAQ page.

-For example, you could fly from New York to Seattle (stopover for a weekend) to Los Angeles (stopover for a week), then back to Washington, and use a Companion Fare to get a second traveler for the duration of your four flights.
-As long as the general travel direction is consistent, you can make multiple stops along the way to get tons of value from your Companion Fare.
+For example, you could fly from New York to Seattle and stop for a weekend, on to Los Angeles for a week, then return to Washington, and use a Companion Fare to bring a friend along.
+As long as the general travel direction is consistent, you can make multiple stops to get tons of value from your companion fare.